March 12, 2026 (3mo ago)

 Container orchestration, at its core, solves five problems.
 The Stack Overflow Developer Survey found that 72% of professional developers use Docker, but most never need more than these fundamentals to run containers across multiple machines.

-For a 2-10 node cluster, you rarely need sophisticated scheduling.
-You need containers to spread across nodes so a single failure doesn't take everything down.
+Container scheduling decides which container runs on which node.
+For a 2–10 node cluster, you rarely need sophisticated scheduling.
+You need containers to spread across nodes so a single failure does not take everything down.

-Without health monitoring, a crashed container on a remote node stays crashed until someone notices.
-That "someone" is usually your users, filing support tickets at 2 AM.
+Health monitoring answers one question: is this container still working?
+Without it, a crashed container on a remote node stays crashed until someone notices — usually your users, filing support tickets at 2 AM.

-Simpler approaches exist.
+Containers on different physical servers need to communicate.
 If your nodes share a private network (same VPC, same datacenter), containers can communicate via the host's private IP and exposed ports.
-No overlay required.
+For nodes on different networks, an encrypted tunnel (WireGuard) bridges the gap without overlay complexity.

 +-----------------------+